filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 needs to be publicly accessible so that clients can make storage and retrieval deals with your system.**

 {{< alert icon="tip" >}}
-If you were previously running a lotus miner monolith process, copy over the `Dealmaking` session from `~/.lotusminer/config.toml` to preserve your configuration!
+If you were previously running a lotus storage provider monolith process, copy over the `Dealmaking` session from `~/.lotusminer/config.toml` to preserve your configuration!
 If you want to initialize the market nodes with the default dealmaking configuration, you can skip this section.
 {{< /alert >}}